q-wrap/client/README.md

 The file `docs/generate_tsp_simple.py` contains a simplified version of the TSP circuit generation code which might help in understanding the process.
 The evaluation code uses the class `src.evaluation.generation.tsp.TspCircuitGenerator`, instead, which mainly adds more parameters.

+---

+## Use of Generative AI

+The development of this project has been aided by generative artificial intelligence tools, namely GitHub Copilot and Microsoft Copilot, both based on the model GPT-4.